Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: Crookedness Revisited

 Let us recall Lemmas~3.2 and 3.3 from \cite{Tuncali}.
 Both furthermore parts follow by the constructions in these proofs (c.f.
 Remark.
-1) on page 203 and page 205 in \cite{Tuncali}).
-Note that the proofs of these two lemmas are constructive.
+1)) on page 203 and page 205 in \cite{Tuncali}).
+Note that the proofs of these two lemmas are constructive. {\black To see the moreover parts, first note that the proofs of Lemmas 3.2 and 3.3 from \cite{Tuncali} rely on the construction in Lemma 3.1 from \cite{Tuncali}.
+Observe that the map $h$ from Lemma~\ref{tunc:3.2} can be defined so that it is invariant under rigid rotation $R_n$.
+First, we can start with the partition of $T_n$ that is invariant under $R_n$.
+Then, in the notation of the proof of Lemma 3.1 from \cite{Tuncali}, if $R,R'$ are elements of the partition such that $R=R_n(R')$, then $R^{*}=R_n(R')^{*}=R_n((R')^{*})$.
+Now, let $R$ be an element of partition contained in $\ell_j$.
+When defining $\phi_R$ on p.
+200 in \cite{Tuncali} we change the order $(v_{R,0},a_1,a_2,\ldots ,a_{2^n},a_{2^n -1},\ldots,a_1,v_{R,1})$ to the order depending on $j$, for example

+We also assume that $a_{j}\in \ell_{j-1}$ for all $1\leq j\leq 2^n$.
+The last assumption is not important for the invariance under $R_n$, but it will be important later in the construction.}